Download it here absolutely free >> .

 “People say we’re not fighting for oil.
-Of course we are.
+Of course, we are.
 They talk about America’s national interest.
 What the hell do you think they’re talking about?
 We’re not there for figs.”

 Since 1980, America has devolved from being the world’s greatest creditor nation to the world’s greatest debtor nation.
-But thanks to the massive artificial demand for U.S. dollars and government debt made possible by the petrodollar system, America is able to continue its spending binges, imperial pursuits, reckless wars, and record deficits.
+But thanks to the massive artificial demand for U.S. dollars and government debt made possible by the petrodollar system, America can continue its spending binges, imperial pursuits, reckless wars, and record deficits.
 In America today, we are living proof that having the world’s most important currency translates into a higher standard of living than most nations.

 At one point in America’s history, our largest export was a variety of manufactured goods, made right here in the U.S.